Coherence distillation machines are impossible in quantum thermodynamics: Results

-Coherence distillation is also interesting in the single-shot regime: Having $n$ copies of state $\rho$ as the input, how close can we get to a desired pure state $\psi$, using only TI operations?
-As we explain in the SM, using the results of \cite{gour2017quantum}, the maximum achievable fidelity is given by a simple formula, $\max_{\mathcal{E}_\text{TI}}\ \langle\psi| \mathcal{E}_\text{TI}(\rho^{\otimes n})|\psi\rangle=2^{-H_\text{min}(B|A)}$, where the maximization is over all TI operations, and $H_\text{min}$ is the \emph{conditional min-entropy} \cite{renner2008security, Konig, tomamichel2015quantum} for a particular bipartite state constructed from $\psi$ and $\rho^{\otimes n}$ (See the SM).
+Next, we consider the problem of coherence distillation in the single-shot regime: suppose we are given $n$ copies of a system in a mixed state $\rho$ as the resource, and we want to obtain a single copy of a system in a pure coherent state $\psi$, using only TI operations?
+What is the maximum achievable fidelity $\max_{\mathcal{E}_\text{TI}}\ \langle\psi| \mathcal{E}_\text{TI}(\rho^{\otimes n})|\psi\rangle$, where the maximization is over all TI operations.

-Although interesting, such a formula does not clearly show how large should $n$ be to achieve a certain desired error.
-On the other hand, using the purity of coherence one finds a simple lower bound on $n$, which is tight in the large $n$ limit.
+Using the approach of \cite{gour2018quantum}, we find a simple general formula for the maximum achievable fidelity: